lizhuo1108/CESM-water-vapor-feedback-locking-experiment/README.md

 # Getting started
 You need to be able to run the CESM model.
 Check the radiation code used in the model.
 Normally the atmospheric component-CAM used RRTMG scheme.

+# Codes
+Includes the radiation codes written in Fortran (physpkg.F90; prescribed_wv.F90; radiation.F90).
+These codes are modified based on the origional codes from RRTMG. restart_physics.F90 is the code I write to read the water vapor content from the control run.

 # Author
 Li Zhuo